1. KDDI HOME

 KDDI's Approach (Management and Improvement of Network Quality)

-Our mission as a telecommunications operator is to ensure a communications environment where customers can use mobile phones and smartphones easily anytime anywhere.
-KDDI will offer safe and secure communications services by engaging sincerely in every operation from quality management and improvement of communications infrastructure, such as mobile phone base stations and switching equipment for fixed-line phones, to building next-generation networks.
+Our mission as a telecommunications carrier is to ensure a communication environment where customers can use mobile phones, smartphones, landline phones, and fixed data connections easily anytime anywhere.
+KDDI will offer safe and secure communications services by engaging sincerely in every operation from quality management and improvement of communications infrastructure, such as mobile phone base stations and switching equipment for landline phones, to building next-generation networks.

 Network Service Quality Management System